Data Analysis Basic Example

 Depending on the research questions, it may be appropriate to collapse categories in order to better understand the data.
 Suppose you really only wanted to know how many people had earned a college degree of some kind.
 In this case you may wish to reorganizing the data in the table to present undergraduate and graduate degrees together.
 It might be important to point out that 81.6% of the respondents had earned of college degree of some kind.
 You may also need to collapse these categories so you can identify groups for disagregation purposes.

 It is quite common for surveys to use a Likert scale to record responses.
 Because these data are generally considered to be ordinal in nature, it is appropriate to report frequencies rather than averages.
 Assigning point values for each response and calculating the mean (central tendency) is sometimes done, but doing this would not provide sufficient detail needed to fully understand the response patterns.
 Note also that, as with the previous example, it is sometime appropriate to collapse categories when using a Likert scale.
 For example, disagree and strongly disagree, somewhat disagree and somewhat agree, agree and stongly agree might be colapsed from 6 categories to 3.

 Crosstab (pivot table) Example

 Survey research is often table heavy.
 As a result we often want to combine tables, especially when we want to disagregate our data based on some grouping variable.
-Using a crosstab (sometimes called a pivot table) we can combine tables.
+Using a crosstab (sometimes called a contingency table or pivot table) we can combine tables.
 This allows us to present summaries of our data in a more efficient manner (reducing the number of tables needed).
 The challenge is to make sure results are well organized and clearly presented.